C191068/Ali_Khatami_MERN2/README.md

 ![m20](https://github.com/C191068/Ali_Khatami_MERN2/assets/89090776/8fc356fe-4f6e-4ff4-9feb-9bf933aa0437)

-here as afirst parameter we use slash , <br>
+here as a first parameter we use slash , <br>
 second prarameter is the callback function that handles this request <br>

 in this callback function we will receive request and response <br>